 It's up to you to decide the right time to tell a date that you have genital herpes.
 Follow two rules: First, don't wait until after having sex.
 Second, don't wait until you're just about to have sex -- in which case the attraction may be too strong for either of you to think rationally and act responsibly.

 If in the past you tended to start a new relationship with sex, you now might want to change your approach.
 It might be better to break the news about herpes to someone who has already grown attached to you.
 Kissing, cuddling, and fondling are safe, so you don't have to tell before you do that.
 But use your best judgment as to how physically intimate you want to get before telling.
 One thing could lead to another, and you might find yourself in an awkward situation.

 Dealing With Rejection

 Anyone who dates should be prepared for rejection.
-The person you're seeing may beat a hasty retreat when he or she finds out you have genital herpes.
-If you get the "I just want to be friends" talk after telling your sweetheart you have herpes, consider this: He or she may have already been looking for a way out, and herpes was as good an excuse as any.
+The person you're seeing may beat a hasty retreat when they find out you have genital herpes.
+If you get the "I just want to be friends" talk after telling your sweetheart you have herpes, consider this: They may have already been looking for a way out, and herpes was as good an excuse as any.
 What's more, anyone who disdains or humiliates you for having herpes was never worth your while.

 Keep dating, and you will find someone who wants to be with you regardless of your condition.
 There are certainly some who wouldn't mind keeping the intimacy level just short of doing things that could transmit the virus.
 And of those people, it's likely that at least one will come around, and say, "Hey, I understand there's a risk, but I'm crazy about you, so I'm willing to take it."

-Depending on your dating style, you might look for another person who knows he or she has herpes, if only to avoid having to discuss it.
+Depending on your dating style, you might look for another person who knows they have herpes, if only to avoid having to discuss it.
 If you already use dating services or personal ads, you can also use any of those specifically for people with genital herpes.
 A search on the Internet for "herpes dating" will turn up several.